ablygo/ablygo.github.io/Patterns.md

 in f NaN
 ```

 Because the `NaN` constructor is shadowed, this would result in False, as shadowing of the variable will change the pattern match from a structural pattern match to an equality constraint.
-I feel like the appropriate solution is to force user's to be explicit with a pattern family, guard, with pattern, or view pattern, if they want an equality constraint.
+I feel like shadowing a variable should not be able to change the asymptotics of a pattern match, and the appropriate solution is to force user's to be explicit with a pattern family, guard, with pattern, or view pattern, if they want an equality constraint.